The historic downtown of Charleston SC

 • Get a good pair of walking shoes with you because there’s a lot to be seen on downtown walks.

-• Carry sunscreen, hat, and lots of water because Charleston can get HOT!
+• Carry sunscreen, a hat, and lots of water because Charleston can get HOT!

-Loved our guide on best things to do in Charleston SC?
+Loved our guide on the Best Things to do in Charleston SC?
 Pin it for later!

 Soumya is an acclaimed travel writer who has traveled to 30+ countries and lived in 8 while pursuing her passion for history and culture.
 Her writings have been published in BBC Travel, Architectural Digest, National Herald, and many more.
 She loves exploring world heritage sites and has a deep affinity for everything ancient, especially the lost civilizations of Mesoamerica!